 "A job description can really impact diversity in the workplace because it's the applicant's first impression of the company's culture."

 Director of Employer Relations and Internships at DeVry University

 “A job description can really impact diversity in the workplace because it’s the applicant’s first impression of the company’s culture,” says Wallman.
 “This particular electrical engineering role required weekend work, long hours and some traveling, but the way it was written seemed very rigid and unwelcoming to women.
 If the applicant was a single mother or had a child, or if she desired to invest in her own development outside of work, she’d immediately think, ‘I can’t take this job.
 This wouldn’t be a good fit for me.”

-But after rewriting the job description, adding in phrases that focused more on flexibility and an accommodating work culture, more female candidates expressed interest.
+But after rewriting the job description, adding in phrases that focused more on flexibility and an accommodating work culture, more female tech candidates expressed interest.
 “Once we rewrote the job description, it changed the entire perception of how women in the focus group viewed the position,” Wallman says.

 Ultimately, the company hired one of DeVry’s alumni who attended the focus group, proving that interactive recruitment that fosters connection—rather than aloof applications or online announcements—can successfully attract underrepresented candidates.

 HIRE CULTURALLY INCLUSIVE LEADERS.